-Apart from Trausnitz Castle the Bavarian Palace Department in Landshut also cares for the
+Apart from Trausnitz Castle the Bavarian Palace Administration in Landshut also cares for the Landshut Town Residence.

 The Landshut Town Residence is an artistic and architectural gem, a spectacular Italian Renaissance palace transported into a northern setting.
 Duke Ludwig X of Bavaria, residing at Trausnitz Castle in his function as governor for his brother who ruled in Munich, laid the foundation stone for a new residence in the town in 1536.
 This was begun in the German Renaissance style under the direction of the Augsburg architect Bernhard Zwitzel, and later called the "German Building".